shlok1582/shlok1582.github.io/aboutme.md

 ### My story

 I'm a DevOps enthusiast with over five years of hands-on experience.
-But more importantly, I'm the kind of guy who loves solving problems and making everyone's life a bit easier - one script at a time.
+But more importantly, I'm someone who loves solving problems and making everyone's life a bit easier - one script at a time.

 #### Jack of All Trades, Master of Some

-But, I have dabbled in a bit of everything, from DC to Cloud, from kubernetes to handling self managed onprem infrastructures but I have deep rooted knowledge about PostgreSQL.
-If it was an art form, I'll be Picasso.
+I have dabbled in a bit of everything, from DC to Cloud, from managed kubernetes to handling self managed onprem infrastructure.
+My main focus lately has been leading devops for Pinelabs' [Plural](https://www.pluralonline.com) payment gateway on AWS.

 #### Team Player (Please not Microsoft teams)

 I've led projects and teams, and I genuinely enjoy helping others grow.
-Plus, I bring donuts to meetings -- just saying.
+I encourage work and personal boundaries, I buy pizzas if I ever have to call someone off working hours  -- just saying.

 I've spent years not just building systems, but also building teams and strategies.
 I believe good leadership is about empowerment and clear communication.